ultimate271/notes/gibson/neuromancer07.md

 Terzibashjian made a whining sound.
 Case saw that most of his middle finger was missing.

+## Molly and Case speculate about many things, from Tarzibashjian to Wintemute and Corto to Riviera

+### Molly instructs the Mercades to drive to Topkapi as Finn and Mahmut take care of Riviera
 WITH THE CITY drenched in predawn blue, she told the Mercedes to take them to Topkapi.
 The Finn and an enormous Turk named Mahmut had taken Riviera, still unconscious, from the alley.
 Minutes later, a dusty Citroen had arrived for the Armenian, who seemed on the verge of fainting.

+### Molly scolds Tarzibashjian as a Citroen arrives to take him away
 “You’re an asshole,” Molly told the man, opening the car door for him.
 “You shoulda hung back.
 I had him in my sights as soon as he stepped out.”
 Terzibashjian glared at her: “So we’re through with you anyway.”
 She shoved him